 3.1 Story and Pre-production

 Given the planned bio-signal reactivity of the film, the writing of the 'many worlds' script had a number of stages.
-A concept had already been developed concerning a person putting themselves in a box for a form of Schrodinger’s Cat experiment (Schrodinger 1935).
+A concept had already been developed concerning a person putting themselves in a box as a form of Schrodinger’s Cat experiment (Schrodinger 1935).
 This was combined with the concept of a film that was non-consciously adapted by parts of its audience: “the observer affects the observed”, to implement the desired creative concept of content mirroring form.
 In other words the film about an issue that was often interpreted as the “observer affecting the observed”, and the technology involved in the viewing gave some form of unconscious power to the audience observer.

 The first part of the process involved writing a normal short film story.
 Readers and viewers are used to experiencing stories written as an organic whole (Smiley et al. 2005).
 Thus it was considered that if a multipart multi-branching story was attempted from the outset, such a unity would be hard to achieve.
 So the process was to first write a single story, and then to develop it into a multi-path experience.